WillNye/cloudumi/deploy/infrastructure/README.md

 We provide a script that automatically generates (from templates) the product configuration files by parsing the Terraform output files.
 The script itself lives in the util/terrafom_config_parser directory in the mono repo and performs the following steps:

-The way to execute this script is by piping the terraform output in JSON format into the script's STDIN: `terraform output -json | bazel run //util/terraform_config_parser <output_path_to_live_config_folder>`
+The way to execute this script is by piping the terraform output in JSON format into the script's STDIN: `terraform output -json | bazel run //util/terraform_config_parser <root path of mono repo>`

-Examples for the `<output_path_to_live_config_folder>`:

-- ~/dev/noq/cloudumi/deploy/infrastructure/live/shared/prod-1
-- ~/dev/noq/cloudumi/deploy/infrastructure/live/shared/prod-1
-- ~/dev/noq/cloudumi/deploy/infrastructure/live/demo/prod-1

 Note: in order for this to work, there are two pre-requisites: